About Us

 Support groups

 We understand that CRPS can greatly limit your ability to get out of the house and deal with social interactions, thus increasing the feelings of isolation.
-To help combat this our support groups are nationwide and are conducted primarily through Facebook, allowing us to connect to you anytime, anywhere.
+To help combat this our support groups are nationwide and are conducted primarily through Facebook, allowing us to connect with you anytime, anywhere.

-Color The World Orange
+Colour The World Orange

-Below are photos shared with Kiwi CRPS taken from around New Zealand for Color The World Orange, 6 November 2023.
+Below are photos shared with Kiwi CRPS taken from around New Zealand for Colour The World Orange, 6 November 2023.